 Reporting the discrimination to an ombudsman or another organisation

-You might be able to report the problem to an ombudsman or Rent Smart Wales.
-These are independent organisations that will examine the case from both sides to reach a decision they think is fair.
+You might be able to report the problem to an ombudsman or member organisation.
+These are organisations that will examine the case from both sides to reach a decision they think is fair.

 Their website will say how to complain - they'll usually expect you to have complained directly to the person who's discriminating against you first.